Clare Kramer: Career

-As a child, she was a spokesman and mascot for Wendy's, donning the trademark pigtails accentuated in the company logo.
+As a child, she was a spokeswoman and mascot for Wendy's, donning the trademark pigtails accentuated in the company logo.

 Kramer's film roles include: The Thirst (2006), as a vampire, this time a former drug-addict; The Skulls III (2004), as a competitive swimmer who follows in her brother's footsteps by joining the title organization; Roger Avary's adaptation of the Bret Easton Ellis novel The Rules of Attraction (2002); and Jessica Bendinger's cheerleading comedy Bring It On (2000).

 Kramer appeared in Tru Calling (2004), alongside Eliza Dushku, and portrayed fictional movie star and shoplifter Babette Storm in Sabrina, the Teenage Witch (2002).
-She secured a recurring role as Glory, goddess of a hell dimension, in 13 episodes of Buffy the Vampire Slayer, between 2000–2002.
+She secured a recurring role as Glory, goddess of a hell dimension, in 13 episodes of Buffy the Vampire Slayer, between 2000 and 2002.

 In 2012, Kramer won the PollyGrind Film Festival Best Actress award 2012 for her portrayal of spree killer, Caitlin Shattuck, in the rock fantasy feature, Road to Hell.

 She hosts the podcast Take Five with Clare Kramer, and is a co-founder of the online platform Geek Nation.